kamilion/kamikazi-core/README.md

 Later versions may lift the local writable storage requirement by placing configuration into a database of some form.

-Changes made from lubuntu 15.10 source media:
+Changes made from lubuntu 16.04 source media:
 ===============

-Replaced default GUI browser with midori.
+Replaced default GUI browser with qupzilla.

-Removed Firefox and all desktop applications and media playback libraries from Lubuntu 15.10 64bit.
+Removed Firefox and all desktop applications and media playback libraries from Lubuntu 16.04 64bit.

 Added many server management tools such as ipmitool, htop, byobu, wajig, dc3dd, sdparm, iftop, nwipe...

 Added build-essential and python-dev so python libraries requiring C compilation (uwsgi, scrypt) work.

-Added Xen 4.5.1, added mboot.c32 to ISO, configured isolinux to multiboot Xen and default TORAM=Yes
+Added Xen 4.6.0, added mboot.c32 to ISO, configured isolinux to multiboot Xen and default TORAM=Yes

-Added pv-grub from a Xen 4.5.0RC build, placed in /usr/lib/xen-4.5/boot next to existing hvmloader.
+Added pv-grub from a Xen 4.5.0RC build, placed in /usr/lib/xen-4.6/boot next to existing hvmloader.

-Added Openvswitch 2.4.0, created example /etc/network/interfaces.d/ files demonstrating various bridges.
+Added Openvswitch 2.5.0, created example /etc/network/interfaces.d/ files demonstrating various bridges.

-Added Ceph 0.94.3, left unconfigured but will restore configuration from /isodevice/boot/config/ if found.
+Added Ceph 'Jewel' 10.1.2, left unconfigured but will restore configuration from /isodevice/boot/config/ if found.

 Added casper script to restore limited host configuration from /isodevice/boot/config/* if found.

 Configuration restored is: hostname, dbus machine-id, ssh hostkeys, openvswitch .db, ceph.conf

-Added Rethinkdb 2.1.4, altered the initscript a bit to enable access to the undocumented 'proxy' functionality.
+Added Rethinkdb 2.3.0, altered the initscript a bit to enable access to the undocumented 'proxy' functionality.

-Added Serf 0.6.4, created upstart job to start agent with a default role of 'dummy'.
+Added Serf 0.7.0, created upstart job to start agent with a default role of 'dummy'.

 Added X2GO-server and X2GO client for remotely accessing the Lubuntu GUI over long-distance-SSH.